-In the initial phase the system separates liquid and solid waste as it enters the container via the custom designed ceramic toilet bowl.
+In the initial phase the system separates liquid and solid waste as it enters the container via the custom design ceramic bowl.
 Liquid waste drains to the bottom of the container while solid waste remains on the drying plate.

-Both the liquid and the solid waste are exposed to a continuous flow of air that's driven through the unit by the forced aeration ventilation system.
-The movement of air is assisted by the ventilation extraction unit positioned on top of the outlet vent pipe with air being drawn into the container via the inlet vent pipes and toilet bowl.
+The waste is exposed to a continuous flow of air together with the addition of an organic starter pack.
+Air is extracted through the extraction unit at the top with air being drawn into the container via the inlet vent pipes and toilet bowl.

 At the same time, sunlight absorbed by the black inspection cover increases the ambient temperature within the container.
 The intense heat, prolonged retention periods and oxygen-rich air drawn in via the toilet bowl and side air inlets, dehydrate and decompose the waste.